magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 </div>

 We provide Fastly services only for your Staging and Production environments.
-You cannot use the Fastly service in Intergration environments.
+You cannot use the Fastly service in Integration environments.

 1. In your local environment root directory, use a terminal to enter the following commands in the order shown: